haikukoten/Construct-Diet/README.md

 # Construct Diet
 ##### [Google Play](https://play.google.com/store/apps/details?id=work.onelab.construct_diet) • [VK Group](https://vk.com/onelab)

 Construct Diet is an application with which you can choose the ideal diet for weight loss, based on its parameters, preferences and recommendations.
-Only russian language.

 ### License